-For example, some people with the condition may have problems with inattentiveness, but not with hyperactivity or impulsiveness.
+For example, around 2 to 3 in 10 people with the condition have problems with concentrating and focusing, but not with hyperactivity or impulsiveness.

 This form of ADHD is also known as attention deficit disorder (ADD).
 ADD can sometimes go unnoticed because the symptoms may be less obvious.